bsc-pm-ompss-at-fpga/nanos6-fpga/docs/ctf/CTF.md

 The Linux Kernel provides a set of events (also named tracepoints).
 To enable kernel events tracing in Nanos6, the user needs to specify which events wants to collect through the nanos6 configuration file.
-The option `instrument.ctf.events.kernel.presets` allows to speciy a list of presets that ease selecting events for supported Paraver views.
+The option `instrument.ctf.events.kernel.presets` allows to specify a list of presets that ease selecting events for supported Paraver views.
 For instance, try to set `instrument.ctf.events.kernel.presets=[preemption]` to enable preemption-related events.

-Please check the Paraver views description below for the list of presets that each view requries.
+Please check the Paraver views description below for the list of presets that each view requires.

 If the user does not want to enable some of the events defined in a preset, it can blacklist them in the `instrument.ctf.events.kernel.exclude` list.